365junaidbhat/spotifyClone/README.md

 # spotifyClone

 This is the spotify Clone of Home page with use of only Html and css

+# Apna College

+this will done with help of Shadra Kapra mam of apna college